jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-As of VMware GemFire 1.9, upon which Pivotal Cloud Cache (PCC) 1.8 is [based](https://docs.pivotal.io/p-cloud-cache/%7Bpivotal-cloudcache-doc-version%7D/product-snapshot.html), VMware GemFire requires you to declare Micrometer on the classpath as a compile-time dependency.
+As of [vmware-gemfire-name] 1.9, upon which Pivotal Cloud Cache (PCC) 1.8 is [based](https://docs.pivotal.io/p-cloud-cache/%7Bpivotal-cloudcache-doc-version%7D/product-snapshot.html), [vmware-gemfire-name] requires you to declare Micrometer on the classpath as a compile-time dependency.